breatheco-de/content/src/content/how-to/javascript-array-intersection.md

 ## Conclusion

 You could see numerous methods to find the intersection between two or more arrays using filter(), includes(), for loops, and Set objects.
 Rest assured this knowledge will help you at some point in your developer journey when working with data structures and you can revisit this article as many times as you need to review each explanation and example.
+You can learn more about [arrays in Javascript](https://4geeks.com/lesson/what-is-an-array-define-array) at the [4Geeks](https://4geeks.com/how-to) Blog.